 Map Search Shop

-Settlement History and Archeology
+Settlement History

 The Ries is regarded as a treasure trove of pre- and early history and exhibits an impressive continuity of settlement: from the Paleolithic through the Roman and Alemannic periods to state development of the Middle Ages to the early modern period.
 Nobility, cities, monasteries and churches created a multifaceted cultural diversity.
 The place names that end in “–ingen” and “–heim” bear testimony to the Alemannic and Franconian settlement history of the Ries.
 The settlement history of the Eastern Alb District that extends into the Ries is closely associated with the history of Nördlingen.